Hyundai Sonata Insurance Rates

 Hyundai Sonata insurance rates by U.S. city

-Using high physical damage deductibles can reduce rates by up to $520 each year, whereas increasing liability limits will increase rates.
-Moving from a 50/100 limit to a 250/500 limit will cost as much as $405 more each year.
+Opting for high physical damage deductibles can save as much as $510 annually, whereas buying more liability protection will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $423 more each year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year